 - To prepare students for a career in academic medical physics

-This certificate program is offered as part of a collaboration between Washington University School of Medicine and the School of Applied & Engineering Sciences.
+This certificate program is offered as part of a collaboration between Washington University School of Medicine and the McKelvey School of Engineering.
 The program is lead by associate professor of Radiation Oncology, Rao Khan, PhD, with associate professor of Radiation Oncology, Tiezhi Zhang, PhD, serving as the assistant program director.
 Drs.
 Khan and Zhang both have additional professorships in the Department of Biomedical Engineering.